MicrosoftDocs/power-platform/power-platform/sap/explore/power-platform-and-SAP-integration.md

 # What is Microsoft Power Platform integration with SAP?

 [Microsoft Power Platform](/power-platform/) integration with SAP unlocks the full potential of your SAP data.
-Our Power Platform and SAP connectors, [SAP ERP](/connectors/saperp) and [SAP OData](/odata/overview), allow you to access and operate on your SAP data securely.
+Our Power Platform and SAP connectors, [SAP ERP](/connectors/saperp), and ,[SAP OData](/odata/overview), allow you to access and operate on your SAP data securely.

 Discover how to enhance your SAP business processes with Power Platform.
 You can transform how you view and work with your SAP data by designing and building your own custom [applications](/power-apps/powerapps-overview), [cloud flows](/power-automate/overview-cloud), and [agents](/microsoft-copilot-studio/fundamentals-what-is-copilot-studio) that work with your SAP data.
 Whether you're looking to enhance customer experiences, optimize operations, or gain deeper insights into your business—Power Platform provides the tools you need to integrate and automate your digital ecosystem.